1

 Qualified retailers

 Only qualified retailers may claim the credit.
 Purchasers may not claim the credit on their own income tax returns.
-A retailer that sells electric-powered lawn equipment must satisfy all of the following criteria to qualify for the credit:
+A retailer that sells new, electric-powered lawn equipment must satisfy all of the following criteria to qualify for the credit:

 Registration